 - A meeting will be scheduled at the end of the internship between the intern, the Host supervisor, and the CYA faculty supervisor, for a concluding discussion of the student’s progress and accomplishments.

 - For credit: Universities have differing requirements for granting internship credit; you should be in communication with your home institution before the internship begins.
 If your home institution requires additional written work to be produced, or has different hour requirements for internships, CYA can work with you to structure the internship to meet their requirements.
 CYA's transcript will reflect these requirements.

 - Without credit: If your home institution will not grant credit for an internship, CYA will provide you with a certificate of completion and written evaluation.

-The cost of the Internship is $1,250.
 A deposit of $150 is due within two weeks after your application has been accepted.
 Balance is due within two weeks after confirmation of your internship.

 Cancellation and Refund

 If you cancel at any time before the agreed-upon starting date of the Internship, you will receive a full refund, including the $150 deposit.
 There will be no refund if you cancel after the agreed-upon starting date of the Internship.